Stormwindsky/Archivum-Launcher/README.md

 # Archivum-Launcher
 Archivum Launcher is a compatibility layer for playing classic Roblox clients on Linux.
 It simplifies running historical Roblox versions from 2007-2009 by automating Wine setup, dependencies, and client downloads for enthusiasts and preservationists.

+⚠️ I am not affiliated with Roblox Corporation. ⚠️